Figure Things Out With Our FAQs

 Does anyone in the office speak another language?

 Yes.
-We have the following languages spoken by a physician or member of the staff: Spanish, Armenian, and Russian.
+We have the following languages spoken by a physician or staff: Spanish, Armenian, and Russian.

 Do you take walk-ins?

-We do not take walk-ins.
-Schedule an appointment.
+Unfortunately, We do not take walk-ins.
+Please schedule an appointment.